anze3db/blog/_posts/2024-02-06-django-sqlite-benchmark.md

 PRAGMA schema.synchronous = NORMAL;
 ```

 But unlike WAL mode, it's a per-connection setting, so you'll need to run this command every time you open a new connection.
-In Django, this is currently not possible without subclassing the `DatabaseWrapper` class and overriding the `get_new_connection` method, but hopefully, this will be resolved in a future release ([Ticket#24018](https://code.djangoproject.com/ticket/24018)).
+In Django prior to 5.1, this is currently not possible without subclassing the `DatabaseWrapper` class and overriding the `get_new_connection` method.

+In Django 5.1 or newer you can set the PRAGMA command in the `init_command` in your `DATABASE` settings.

 ## Results